2004 Israeli operation in Rafah: Destruction of the Rafah zoo

-On 21 May the Israeli army completely destroyed the Rafah zoo, nearly 800 meters from the border.
+On 21 May the Israeli army completely destroyed the Rafah zoo, nearly 800 meters from the Egypt–Gaza border.

-After bulldozing paths on their way to the zoo, cutting across houses, a factory and fields, the IDF with bulldozers and tanks crushed all cages along with the animals.
-Many animals were killed, others escaped wounded.
-The army took more than six hours to thoroughly level the entire zoo and the adjacent decades-old olive grove.
-After the destruction, soldiers took possession of the house of one of the owners of the zoo, Mohammed Ahmed Juma, in the same compound and held him and his family hostage, while securing the terrain with tanks.

 The IDF said they had destroyed the zoo while en route to another objective and because an alternate route had been booby-trapped.
 According to Human Rights Watch, the deliberate and time-consuming nature of the destruction, the seizure of the four-story Juma’ house, and the stationing of several tanks there for over a day means that it was not an action en route, but rather part of enforcing a cordon.
-The Guardian alleged that the IDF issued multiple discrepant accounts to explain its actions.
+The Guardian alleged that the IDF evolved the explanation of its actions.
 Mohammed Juma also accused Israeli soldiers of stealing valuable African parrots.

 Accusations of human rights violations

 Al Mezan reported grave human rights violations.
 Many Palestinian civilians were killed.
 Many homes were destroyed or damaged.
 Medical services were obstructed, ambulances attacked, dead bodies could not be collected.
 Humanitarian assistance was denied.
 Large-scale wilful destruction of properties was reported; properties were stolen, soldiers urinated on mattresses and furniture.
 Civilians were systematically used as human shields.
 According to Al Mezan, the use as human shield was common use in such Israeli operations.